How to Train and Grow Climbing Roses

 Bend the Strongest Canes

-Select the strongest four to six canes.
-Gently bend each cane in a loop so the top of the cane meets the base.
-Use thick gloves to handle the canes, and secure the tips to the base of each cane using the plastic gardeners' tape.
+Select the most vigorous four to six canes.
+Gently bend each cane in a loop, so the top of the cane meets the base.
+Use thick gloves to handle the canes, and secure the tips to the bottom of each cane using plastic gardeners' tape.
 The growing tip should be 2 to 3 inches from the base of the cane.

 Work With the Smaller Canes